cdktf/cdktf-provider-snowflake/docs/warehouse.java.md

 Specifies the time, in seconds, after which a running SQL statement (query, DDL, DML, etc.) is canceled by the system.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.92.0/docs/resources/warehouse#statement_timeout_in_seconds Warehouse#statement_timeout_in_seconds}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.93.0/docs/resources/warehouse#statement_timeout_in_seconds Warehouse#statement_timeout_in_seconds}

----

-##### `waitForProvisioning`<sup>Optional</sup> <a name="waitForProvisioning" id="@cdktf/provider-snowflake.warehouse.Warehouse.Initializer.parameter.waitForProvisioning"></a>

-- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

-Specifies whether the warehouse, after being resized, waits for all the servers to provision before executing any queued or new queries.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.92.0/docs/resources/warehouse#wait_for_provisioning Warehouse#wait_for_provisioning}

 ---